mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/File_Formats.md

 3. File types from GZ (to be split further) or referenced in exe or lua but not yet found/extracted as seperate files.
 4.  <https://github.com/Atvaark/FoxTool>

-## Notes

-When editing this page use HTML line breaks (`<br/>`) if there need to be multiple lines in a single cell.
-Line breaks can also be doubled for empty new lines.

-Eg:

-    RegisterExtensionInfo<br/>categories={"Target"}